The man who retrieved the Ashes

 Ramnaresh Sarwan's maturity and the serenity of his strokeplay have been in evidence since his debut at 19, when he made a cool, classy 84 not out against Pakistan.
 It took Sarwan, who was born on this day, 49 innings to post his maiden Test century, and that was against Bangladesh, who were also at the receiving end when he made a double-century in 2004.
 Following Brian Lara's retirement after the World Cup in 2007, Sarwan was appointed captain for the tour of England, but a shoulder injury ruled him out and he lost the captaincy to Chris Gayle.
 The dip in form didn't come immediately - he made 291 against England in Barbados in 2009 - but he didn't play any Tests in 2010 and was excluded from the contracts list.
 He played the 2011 World Cup but was dropped again because of what the selectors said was a "focus on youth".

 The beginning of West Indies' life as a Test-playing nation.
-They were crushed by England by an innings, with Ernest Tyldesley hammering 122 in his only innings at Lord's.
+England crushed them by an innings, with Ernest Tyldesley hammering 122 in his only Test innings at Lord's.
 But they proved to be quick learners.
 In their sixth Test, the following winter, they recorded their first win.

 Nineteen Tests for Bob Blair, the Wellington fast bowler who was born today, but he played in a poor New Zealand side.
 They lost 13 and won none of those 19 Tests, and Blair failed to take a five-for.
 As a lower-order batsman he was extremely erratic.
 He bagged three pairs, reached double figures in only two of his 34 Test innings, but managed to slap 64 not out against England in Wellington in 1962-63.
 Blair also famously held up an end against South Africa in Johannesburg in 1953-54, just after hearing that his fiancée had been killed in a train crash.